Berkeley-Data/e2e-data-science/README.md

 ### Steps To Get Started:
 **0. Initialization**

 *TLDR: Review the config.
-Read and run the first notebook.*
+Read and run the notebook.*

 Review the `config` file in the lakehouse-iot-platform directory.
 Change the catalog or schema if you desire.